2024 United States Senate election in Tennessee

 The 2024 United States Senate election in Tennessee was held on November 5, 2024, to elect a member of the United States Senate to represent the state of Tennessee.
 Incumbent one-term Republican Senator Marsha Blackburn defeated state representative Gloria Johnson with 63.8% of the vote.
-Blackburn significantly improved on her performance from 2018.
+Blackburn improved vastly from her 2018 performance by nearly 19 points.

 The primaries took place on August 1, 2024, with Blackburn and Johnson winning their respective party nominations.
 This was the first general election for a Tennessee senate seat in which the two major party candidates were women.

 Blackburn performed comparably to Donald Trump in the general election overall but notably outperformed him in some key counties.
-Specifically, she outperformed him in Hamilton, Madison, Shelby, and Washington.
+Specifically, she outperformed him in Hamilton, Madison, and Shelby.
 She also outperformed Trump in Haywood County—a county he lost and where she had also previously lost—but this time, she managed to flip it.
+Johnson lost her home county, Knox County, by a wide margin.

 Although Gloria Johnson campaigned for the Senate seat, she simultaneously sought and won re-election to the State House in the 90th district, where she ran unopposed in that race.

+On August 6, 2025—just nine months after the election—Blackburn announced her candidacy for the 2026 Tennessee gubernatorial election.

 Background

 At the federal and state levels, Tennessee is considered to be a strongly red state, having gone to Donald Trump by 23 points in the 2020 presidential election.
-In Tennessee, Republicans occupy both Senate seats, 8 out of 9 U.S. House seats, supermajorities in both state legislative chambers, and the governor's office.
+In Tennessee, Republicans occupied both Senate seats, 8 out of 9 U.S. House seats, supermajorities in both state legislative chambers, and the governor's office.

 Due to Tennessee's strong conservative bent, this race was considered a "Safe" Republican hold.